tomasbjerre/kubernetes/README.md

 # Kubernetes

-This is the result of me fiddling with Kubernetes, ArgoCD, Helm Tekton...
+This is the result of me fiddling with Kubernetes, ArgoCD, Tekton, Helm...

 ## Setup Minikube